 Section 32 of the FMA Act enables the Finance Minister to determine that one or more Schedules to one or more Appropriation Acts under section 32 are amended in relation to the transfer of a function from one Agency to another.

-Under section 62 of the FMA Act, the Finance Minister has delegated the power to make determinations under s 32 to the Secretary of the Department of Finance and Deregulation (Finance).
+Under section 62 of the FMA Act, the Finance Minister has delegated the power to make determinations under section 32 to the Secretary of the Department of Finance and Deregulation (Finance).
 Under section 53 of the FMA Act, the Secretary of Finance has delegated the power to certain Senior Executive Service officials within Finance, including the official who made the Determination.

 The Determination is a legislative instrument for the purposes of section 5 of the Legislative Instruments Act 2003.